 So there’s my list, and at least for now … how lucky I am!

 What’s higher than prostate cancer on your list of daily concerns?
-Go ahead, !
+Go ahead, cry on my shoulder!